bitburner-official/bitburner-src/src/Documentation/doc/basic/autocomplete.md

 }
 ```

-Using this autocomplete function, typing `run script.js` and pressing tab would suggest every server for autocomplete.
+In that example typing `run script.js` and pressing tab would initially suggest every server for autocomplete.
+Then if "n00dles" is added to the arguments and tab is pressed again, "n00dles" would no longer be suggested in subsequent autocomplete calls.

-If that script is typed again like `run script.js n00dles` then n00dles would not be suggested.

 # Notes

+- The autocomplete function in the file is called each time the tab key is pressed following `run file.js` or `./file.js` in the terminal.
-- The autocomplete function is run separately from main, and does not receive an `ns` context as a parameter.
-This means no regular `ns` game commands will work in autocomplete functions.
+- The autocomplete function is separate from `main`, and does not receive an `ns` context as a parameter.
+This means no `ns` game commands will work in autocomplete functions.
-- If a multi-element array is returned, multiple options are displayed.
-If a single-element array is returned than that string is auto-filled to the command line.
+- If a multi-element array is returned then multiple options are displayed.
+If a single-element array is returned then that element is auto-filled to the terminal.
 This is handy for the "--tail" run argument, for example.